Flo-fllt/Projet_chem/README.md

 #Alternative way of activating it
 source activate env.name
 ````
-Clone this repository and install the package locally:
+Clone this repository and install the python package locally:

 ```bash or terminal
 #Clone the repository